RodAndrade/RodAndrade/README.md

 <h1>Rodrigo Andrade</h1>
-<h3>Senior frontend developer with 9+ years of experience in project, lead, and build web and mobile applications, since ERP, CRM, e-commerce and food delivery app's.</h3>
+<h3>Senior full stack developer with 10+ years of experience in project, lead, and build web and mobile applications, since ERP, CRM, e-commerce and food delivery app's.</h3>

 <br>

 ## :computer:  About

-- 🔭 I’m currently working on [ForSign](https://www.forsign.digital/)

 - 🌱 I’m currently using **React, NextJs, Jest, Cypress and Styled Components**